SohaibAhmad786/Covid-19-Track-App-in-Flutter-Dart/README.md

 # Covid-19 Track App

-This is tell us about the overview of Covid-19 details.
+This app is about the overview of Covid-19 details.

 I have used Pie chart, google fonts, animation, shimmer effect, API intergration, loading page and splash screen.